hrugani/myhtml2pdf/README.md

 For PDF merging, the Application pdftk is used.
 We are very grateful to all developers that contributed to these 2 projects.
 Good job!!!!

-Both command line appllications offer a lot of options that allow more complex tranformations.
+Both command line applications offer a lot of options that allow more complex tranformations.
 The mean goal of this project is a minimalist implementation
 to reach the necessities of a specific company.
 So, here we spend efforts to make the things simple for some target use cases.